rishivgt/CEG2350-Exam1-Review/Exam1-Review.md

 # CEG 2350 Midterm 1 Review

-# As always, your terminal, AWS instance, notes you've taken so far, regex links that are provided,
+## Instructions

+**Resources Available:**
+- Your terminal and AWS instance
+- Notes you've taken so far
+- Regex links that are provided
-# and Lab work in your course repo are fair game.
-Questions are not meant to be an exact replica of the exam
+- Lab work in your course repository

+**Important Note:**
-# you will take, but some to check your understanding so far, and to test if you can use resources to get to the
+These questions are designed to check your understanding and test your ability to use available resources to find correct answers.
+They are not meant to be an exact replica of the exam you will take, but rather practice questions to reinforce your learning.

-# correct answer.
+Good luck, and may the curve ever be in your favor.

+(There isn't a curve, so just good luck 😉)

 ## 1. Shells